mstksg/dhall-text-shell/README.md

 Note that for this to work meaningfully, your shell command must be "pure": it must return the same stdout for any stdin, and shouldn't observably affect the world every time it is run.

+This also supports `dhall to-directory-tree` as well with a `--directory-tree` flag, and in a similar fashion it takes a function `(Text -> Text) -> (directory tree record)`, to be supplied the shell function.